puppetlabs/relay-rfcs/0004-relay-cli.md

 ## Summary

+Since Relay is built around a strong "as-code" experience, the Relay CLI will provide the primary way that our users interact with the service.
+The three main use cases (in priority order) that it should support are:

+* _Interacting with the service_ from a text-based terminal on Mac, Windows, and Linux systems.
-The Puppet Relay CLI should provide the primary way that _power users_ interact with the service.
-Its functionality should focus on the key workflows that _workflow and step authors_ need to be successful with the product.
-A close secondary use case is enabling _low-friction integrations_ with other tools in the ecosystem, by enabling "Unix philosophy"-compliant interactions: shell pipelines, parsable output, and standard input/output conventions.
+* Enabling _low-friction integrations_ with other tools, by enabling "Unix philosophy"-compliant interactions: shell pipelines, parsable output, and standard input/output conventions.
+* Supporting the _development loop for authors_ (write, test, debug, commit) to create content.

 ## Motivation